akshayakolay/Portfolio/Content Writing/readme.md

-**Wrote the following write-ups as a freelance technical content writer.**
+* About: Wrote the following write-ups as a freelance technical content writer.

+* Skills: SEO basics

+* Tools Used: Google Docs, Microsoft Word

+**List of samples:**

 * https://bytesbin.com/icloud-vs-google-drive-vs-onedrive/